 - Walk the attribute stream inside each record.

-Option 1: analyzeMFT
+Option 1: analyzeMFT (pure Python, easy to deploy)

 # pip install analyzeMFT